distribworks/blockspeed/README.md

 ![](demo.gif)
 ## Getting started

-1. Install `blockspeed`
+### Install `blockspeed`

 You can download the appropriate package for your OS in the [releases](https://github.com/distribworks/blockspeed/releases) section.

-2. Run
+### Run

-    1. Open Ganache and copy the private key and one account address
+1. Open Ganache or any other blockchain client and copy the private key and one account address
-    2. Replace the corresponsing values in examples/simple.js
+2. Replace the corresponsing values in `examples/simple.js`
 3. Run `bs6 run simple.js -i 100`

 For more information on different scenarios setup, refer to the official [k6 documentation](https://github.com/grafana/k6/tree/master#running-k6).

-Check the examples in the [examples folder](https://github.com/distribworks/blockspeed/tree/main/examples).
+Check the examples in the [examples folder](https://github.com/distribworks/xk6-ethereum/tree/main/examples).

 Logo by DALL-E